Fundación Carlos Díaz Vélez: Strengthening of agricultural schools

 The Strengthening of agricultural schools program was the first activity that the Foundation began to carry out.
 From its beginnings, members of the Administration Council wanted to favor the Agricultural School Eustoquio Díaz Vélez, of Rauch, province of Buenos Aires.
 This is due to the special affection and interest in this educational institution, the only one of its kind located in that Partido or District of that province and which it is so priced to the Díaz Vélez Álvarez de Toledo familiar history.

 This program, designed primarily for the province of Buenos Aires, over two decades was expanded to a number of educational institutions located in thirteen of the twenty-three provinces of Argentina.
 The Foundation currently conducts two annual calls to promote educational productive projects for agricultural schools.

 Ideas, projects and activities that promote agricultural development and spaces that encourage growth and continuous training of students, teachers and members of the community within which schools are inserted.

 College scholarships

-In 2007 the foundation established its first college scholarship program, instituting Carlos Díaz Vélez Scholarship, which targets high school graduates with excellent academic performance and that, for economic reasons, can not access to tertiary or university studies related to the agriculture knowdlege.
+In 2007 the foundation established its first college scholarship program, instituting Carlos Díaz Vélez Scholarship, which targets high school graduates with excellent academic performance and that, for economic reasons, can not access to tertiary or university studies related to the agriculture knowledge.

 Annually students have been incorporated in their condition of fellows of the Foundation.
 Currently twenty college students enjoy the fellowship enrolled in the School of Veterinary Medicine of the Universidad Nacional del Centro de la Provincia de Buenos Aires, UNICEN, (in English: National University of Central Buenos Aires Province), at Tandil and race Agricultural Engineering of the same university, located in Azul.